Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 The fundamental priority of the Veil Lite Wallet is **user friendliness**.
 If you have to read a user's manual, we've failed in our objectives! :-)

 Prioritizing the user experience means saying "no" to a lot of features, settings, and options, but we believe the "It just works" experience of day-to-day use will prove delightful.
-In the words of Steve Jobs, "[Focus is about saying no!][2]" Prioritizing user experience also involves intense effort to remove every point of friction in the use of the product.
+In the words of Steve Jobs, "[Focus is about saying no!][2]" Prioritizing user experience also involves intense effort to remove every point of friction in the use of the wallet.

 Here are some examples: